grannycart/by-sound-alone_source/beta-manuscript/7_Chapter.md

 "Hemi, what's that?
 It looks like a fucking fleet!"
 Said Cassandra, her eyes going wide and reflecting the green glow of the radar display.

 "Hmm.
 That is not alright.
 Bastian!"
 Hemi called up to the control room.
-"Throttle back to 5 knots... and shut down the diesels!"
+"Throttle back to five knots... and shut down the diesels!"

 A few seconds after, the sound of the diesels died away, Percy arrived in the sonar compartment having been directed there from above by Bastian.
 "What the fuck is going on Hemi?"